nicofari/aws-de/README.md

 - ```prof-ai-aws-de-bitcoin```
 - ```prof-ai-aws-de-monero```

-Since the transformations are the same for both currencies, the only difference being file names, pipelines do  the same structure, which is shown below:
+Since the transformations are the same for both currencies, the only difference being file names, pipelines do have the same structure, which is shown below:

 ![this diagram](https://github.com/nicofari/aws-de/blob/0f5d3b78faa6bc05455749cde4607955a2beabb7/docs/stepfunctions_graph.png "pipeline flow")

 Different file names are expressed through the use of job parameters in each state.

+#### The Pipeline states

 The first state is
 - raw_to_silver